Dependent Reachable Sets for the Constant Bearing Pursuit Strategy: Dependent Reachable Sets

 for the independent agent.
-Figure \ref{fig:thm_2s_proof} indicates the resulting path (lines with arrows depicting the direction of motion) of the independent agent for the control function in (\ref{eq:switch_func_2D_2}).
-The corresponding horizontal coordinate of the dependent agent can be obtained as
+Since the independent agent starts at $(a,0)$, for the control function in (\ref{eq:switch_func_2D_2}), the independent agent reaches the point $\left(a+t_s v_I\cos\theta, t_s v_I\sin\theta\right)$ at time $t_s$, then travels vertically up until time $\dfrac{t+t_s}{2}$, and finally returns to the point $\left(a+t_s v_I\cos\theta, t_s v_I\sin\theta\right)$ at time $t$.
+Figure \ref{fig:thm_2s_proof} indicates the resulting path (lines with arrows that depict the direction of motion) of the independent agent for the control function in (\ref{eq:switch_func_2D_2}).